GetStream/awesome-saas-services/README.md

 [ImgIX](https://imgix.com/) - ImgIX optimizes and delivers images fast to grab your users’ attention & increase sales.

+[Cloudinary](https://cloudinary.com) - Cloudinary is the image back-end for web and mobile developers.
+An end-to-end solution for all your image-related needs.

 ## Outgoing Email Services

 [SendGrid](https://sendgrid.com/) - Email delivery and transactional email service.